divaprotocol/oracles/docs/Tellor.md

 ### getQueryDataAndId

-Function to return the query data and Id for a given poolId which are required for reporting values to the Tellor contract.
+Function to return the query data and Id for a given poolId which are required for reporting values via Tellor's `submitValue` function.
 Read more about it in the [Tellor docs][tellor-docs].

 ```js
 function getQueryDataAndId(